trueadm/t7/readme.md

 You must ensure that registered component name starts with an uppercase character, such as `<Foo></Foo>` this ensures that the component gets picked up by t7 properly.
-This is the same to how JSX handles components, except t7 components are available throghout the application, not only in the localized scope.
+This is the same to how JSX handles components, except t7 components are available throughout the application, not only in the localized scope.

 </aside>